-About Islay Book Festival.
+About Islay Book Festival

-And it’s not always about the whisky!
+While many of our main events may include a wee dram or two, it’s not always about the whisky!
 We offer sessions on crime, historical and contemporary fiction, a range of non-fiction and island themes, new writing, children’s events, school visits, poetry, performances, workshops, and lots more.